 Accidents can happen at any time, in any place.
 The most common place to suffer an injury is right in the home.
 You could be walking down the steps, slicing carrots in the kitchen, slipping on a wet floor.
 One minute you are fine, the next you are out of work for weeks or months.

 Growing families are younger.
 Young people are healthier.
-But even young women can get sick.
-Autoimmune disease strikes women three times more than men.
+However, even young women can get sick.
+Autoimmune disease strikes women three times more than men are affected.
 When a condition flares up it could mean weeks of missed work and lost income.
-Periodic bouts of medical unemployment can wreck havoc with family finances.
+Periodic bouts of medical unemployment can wreak havoc with family finances.

 Coverage for Employees

 If you are seeking a policy covering normal childbirth, you have to look in the right place.
 Maternity leave income comes only through policies covering childbirth.
 Policies sold directly to individuals do not fit this description.
 Only MN short-term disability employee benefits meet this need.